Skip to content

 Create your integration by supplying all of the required and any desired optional values.

-client_email This is the client_email value gathered in step 4.
+Client Email: This is the client_email value gathered in step 4.

-client_id This is the client_id value gathered in step 4.
+Client ID: This is the client_id value gathered in step 4.

-client_secret This is the private_key value gathered in step 4.
+Client Secret: This is the private_key value gathered in step 4.

-delegate This is the email address of the user you are delegating access to.
+Delegate: This is the email address of the user you are delegating access to.